+Your search strategy should be succinct but detailed enough to be replicated.
 Provide a scholarly description of the source of literature (electronic databases, sources where clinical practice guidelines are listed, point-of-care resources such as Up-to-Date and gray literature).
-Search strategies such as keywords, MeSH, and subject heading.
+Describe your search strategies such as keywords, MeSH, and subject heading.
 Describe search history (numbers found, inclusion and exclusion criteria, final number retained).

-Review of the Evidence $(1 - 1 \frac{1}{2} pages)$
+Review of the Evidence $(1 - 1 \frac{1}{2} \text{ pages})$